 So you or your partner have herpes, and you want to have a healthy love and sex life.
-That’s great news, because it is possible as long as you know the right precautions to take and how your risk factors could play out.
+Today, it’s very possible as long as you know your risks and the right precautions.
 When is herpes not contagious?
-It’s a more complex answer than you might expect, but definitely encouraging with the right perspective.
+And conversely, when is it most contagious?
+It’s a more complex answer than you might expect, but an encouraging one when you have the information.

-Don’t think it’s safe to have sex during an outbreak by using condoms.
+Condoms don’t make it safe to have sex during an outbreak.
 Herpes spreads through skin-to-skin contact.
-While condoms are known to help reduce the transmission rate, they don’t cover the entire affected skin surface, and therefore herpes can still be spread.
-So it’s important to avoid sex during an outbreak even with barriers.
+While condoms are known to help reduce the transmission rate, they don’t cover the entire affected skin surface, and therefore herpes can still spread.

 When you aren’t having a herpes outbreak, the virus is mostly dormant.
 For the most part, you can have sex without passing it to your partner.
 The issue is that sometimes even when you aren’t having an outbreak you will have periods of “asymptomatic viral shedding”.
 These are times when the virus is contagious that you won’t outwardly notice.
 That obviously makes things a little more tricky, so it’s important to manage your contagiousness in every way possible to reduce outbreaks and viral shedding periods.
 Here is a very detailed article about herpes viral shedding rates and risks.

 When is Herpes Not Contagious?
 Reduce the Transmission Rate

 There have been some very interesting studies done by Valtrex about the herpes transmission rate.
 By following certain precautions, couples who engaged in regular sex managed their rate of transmission down to only 1% transmission rate per year of regular sex.